kochan4php/kusonime-api/README.md

 # go to the project folder
 cd kusonime-api

-# run docker command in shell file
+# run docker compose using pnpm
 pnpm docker:up

 # after run docker:up command, now open the url in :